vadim-miller2/book-test1/pages/ch_app_test.md

 The output is provided in either long or short format.
 The format depends on whether the -w option was specified in the command line (the option requests the long (wide) output).
 The wide output occupies about 132 columns, while the short (normal) output occupies only 80, which is the standard terminal width.

-In case if the service name is more than the allowed number of characters to display the trailing characters will be replaced with “\>”.
-When there is more information about the host / service to be displayed the “+” character is put beside the host / service name (this additional information can be retrieved by adding the -i option).
-When both “+” and “\>” are to be shown they are replaced with the single character “\*”.
-In the case of wide-output format the “\#” character shown in the service line means that there is no host information available for the service (similar to the static servers).
-The “!” character in the service line denotes that the service was configured / stored with an error (this character actually should never appear in the listings and should be reported whenever encountered).
+In case if the service name is more than the allowed number of characters to display the trailing characters will be replaced with â€œ\>â€.
+When there is more information about the host / service to be displayed the â€œ+â€ character is put beside the host / service name (this additional information can be retrieved by adding the -i option).
+When both â€œ+â€ and â€œ\>â€ are to be shown they are replaced with the single character â€œ\*â€.
+In the case of wide-output format the â€œ\#â€ character shown in the service line means that there is no host information available for the service (similar to the static servers).
+The â€œ!â€ character in the service line denotes that the service was configured / stored with an error (this character actually should never appear in the listings and should be reported whenever encountered).
 Wide output for hosts contains the time of bootup and startup.
-If the startup time is preceded by the “~” character then the host was gone for a while and then came back while the lbsmc utility was running.
-The “+” character in the times is to show that the date belongs to the past year(s).
+If the startup time is preceded by the â€œ~â€ character then the host was gone for a while and then came back while the lbsmc utility was running.
+The â€œ+â€ character in the times is to show that the date belongs to the past year(s).

 ##### Server Penalizer API and Utility